 Miguel Morel finishes with "we should be asking questions about what could be one of the most extreme cases of investor mistreatment in the history of crypto markets and financial markets overall".
 If the claims are true that the Dfinity Foundation did not sell for weeks after Genesis, and that its founder has sold less than 5% of his holdings (e.g. here, here and here) then the Arkham Intelligence report looks like professional defamation.

-IMPORTANT UPDATE: Crypto Leaks Case #2 has now exposed who and what was behind this corrupt attack by Arkham Intelligence.
+IMPORTANT UPDATE: Crypto Leaks Case #2 has now exposed who was behind this corrupt attack by Arkham Intelligence, and their financial motive.

 Whistleblower Appeal: Do you know any more about the story behind Arkham Intelligence and Miguel Morel, or more about why this report was created?
 Please become a whistleblower for Crypto Leaks and support the honest crypto community.